Download free blank invoice template. Start from scratch with a clean, professional format in PDF, Word, Excel or Google Docs.

 No minimum.
 A one-line invoice for a flat-fee project is perfectly valid.
 There's no stated maximum either — but if you regularly have more than 20–30 line items, consider whether you're over-complicating the billing.
 Group related items ("Design services: $3,500") rather than billing every hour individually.

 Keep invoices for at least 7 years for tax purposes — the IRS can audit up to 6 years back if you underreported income by more than 25%.
+Per the IRS recordkeeping requirements, you must keep all records that support income and expenses.
 Store them digitally (cloud backup is ideal) and organized by year and client name.

 PDF and Word files are easiest to view on a phone, but editing is impractical.
 For mobile invoicing, Eonebill's mobile-optimized invoice generator lets you create and send professional invoices from your phone in under 2 minutes — with all the same fields as a blank template, but automatically populated.